LG CordZero A9 vs. Dyson V10 Absolute Comparison

 1. Dustbin

-There’s a considerable size variance between the LG CordZero and Dyson V10 dustbin – size and volume.
+There’s a considerable size and volume variance between the LG CordZero and Dyson V10 dustbins.

-The Dyson V10 (nearly) doubles the capacity (0.77 vs. 0.399 liters) and has a hygienic system, making the emptying process straightforward.
+The Dyson V10 (nearly) doubles the capacity (0.77 vs. 0.399 liters) and features a hygienic system, making emptying straightforward.

-LG doesn’t have this feature, but the AZ927KVMS variant has the debris compactor feature increasing the capacity up to 2.4 times.
+LG doesn’t have this feature, but the AZ927KVMS variant has the “dirt compactor” feature, increasing the capacity up to 2.4 times.

 2. Battery

-This model has a (claimed) run time of 60 minutes, exceeding the claim at 61 with the crevice tool.
+This model has a (claimed) runtime of 60 minutes, exceeding the claim by 1 minute with the crevice tool.

-LG uses a smaller 2300 mAh battery with less range (43 mins), but most options come with an extra, doubling that number to 86.
+LG uses a smaller 2300 mAh battery with a shorter range (43 mins), but most options come with an extra, doubling that to 86.

 However, Dyson’s battery isn’t detachable.